FAQ

 Can I use a different local comment marker?

 Yes.
-Set LOCAL_COMMENT_PATTERN in your .env file:
+Set LOCAL_COMMENT_PATTERN in your .git-shadow.env file:

-# Example: use ## as local marker
+# Example: use ## as local marker only

 LOCAL_COMMENT_PATTERN='^[[:space:]]*(##)'

-Can I use git-shadow on an existing project?
+Can I use git shadow on an existing project?

-git shadow new-feature feature/my-next-feature
+git shadow feature start feature/my-next-feature

 Your existing history is unaffected.